hasparus/homepage/content/notes/Spoiled by TypeScript.md

 This is a language that can spoil you.
 It certainly spoiled me.
 Many languages I use feel... "less powerful" now.

-The important question is: do you need such powerful features to build good, reliable software?
+The important question is: do you need powerful language features to build good, reliable software?

 ---